 You can also generate action by offering financing or payment plans.
 You should make it easier to purchase your product or service.

+The age of the internet has made it easier than ever to generate action.
 In the early days of the sales funnel, businesses had to rely on more traditional methods, which took time to relay information.

+They also needed physical storefronts that customers could visit.
 Today, you can use digital marketing techniques like search engine optimization and social media marketing to generate action.

 The Hierarchy of Effects